 activation is required).

-There are kit versions available and in this case the owner
+There are kit versions available (or at least were at one point ?) in this case the owner

 downloads and updates the receiver with the latest firmware (link and